– Updated 13 November 2020 –

 Health screening and COVID-19 protocols

-- All travellers arriving in Rwanda must have a negative COVID-19 certificate.
+- Provide a negative COVID-19 test certificate.
 The only accepted test is a SARS-CoV 2 Real Time Polymerase Chain Reaction (RT-PCR), performed within 120 hours of departure for Rwanda.
 Other tests such as Rapid Diagnostics Tests (RDT) are not accepted.

-- Prior to arrival, all travellers must complete the Passenger Locator Form and upload their COVID-19 test certificate via www.rbc.gov.rw/travel.
+- Complete the Passenger Locator Form and upload your COVID-19 test certificate via www.rbc.gov.rw/travel prior to arrival.

 - All travellers departing from Rwanda must test negative for COVID-19, with the RT-PCR test performed within 120 hours before departure.
 The Rwanda Development Board has advised that as long as travellers depart within 120 hours of their RT-PCR test on arrival, they do not require another test.

 Mandatory quarantine – All travellers arriving in Rwanda will be screened upon entry and take a second RT-PCR test to confirm the negative results of the test done prior to arrival.
 You will be required to wait about 24 hours for these test results in a designated transit hotel.
 The Government of Rwanda has negotiated special rates at designated transit hotels for the 24-hour waiting period.

 Countries allowed to travel to the destination – All tourists will be allowed to visit Rwanda’s attractions and destinations after testing negative for COVID-19 in two consecutive tests.

 - RwandAir between Dubai and selective African routes from 1 August 2020, and between London and Kigali from 3 October 2020.